robotics-in-concert/rocon_multimaster/rocon_test/Readme.md

 ## Overview

-A multimaster version of rostest - syntax, calling and execution are almost identical with the main difference being that you use a multimaster launcher (see notes for **rocon_launch**) instead of a regular ros launcher.
+A multimaster unit testing framework.
+Think of of rostest applied at a higher level again.
+Syntax, calling and execution are almost identical with the main difference being that you use a multimaster launcher (see notes for **rocon_launch**) instead of a regular ros launcher.

 * **rocon_test**: a command line executor for multimaster tests.